tap, an imprint and an homage

 who chew on bitter chalk, dry up, cease skinning thoughts, voice ripping fantasies.

-whose agony forced them through splintering wooden doors, into the cafe lights.
+whose agony and terror forced them through splintering wooden doors, into the cafe lights.

 who see one another by curse-marks on foreheads, hands, and necks.